zDragonLORD1010/Secure-System-Development-/RE/lab2/Egor_Valikov_report_2.md

 ### Results of the `task_2` application analysis

 The `task_2` file is a `relocatable` (relocatable object file), not an executable, so there are no dynamic dependencies in it.
 This is most likely a Linux kernel object file, which explains the absence of the `main` function (`init_module` is used), as well as the presence of sections `.gnu.linkonce`, `__versions`, `.modinfo`.
 However, among the interesting findings, I discovered the flag (`license=flag{baee49fd4f7009ff6e932463791f28e6}`) using command `strings`.
 And also found out that this file is associated with `task_7` (`name=task_7`).

+### Key things

+- This is a kernel module, as evidenced by the module metadata present in the file.

+- The module has a built-in flag: `"flag{baee49fd4f7009ff6e932463791f28e6}"`.

+- Module name: `task_7`.

+- Contains sections typical for a kernel module (`.text`, `.rodata`, `.modinfo`, etc.).

+- Has some string data: `"Hello!"` and `"Bye-bye :("`.

+### Functionality

+- This is a simple Linux kernel module that implements the basic functionality of outputting.

+- `"Hello!"` message is output when the module is loaded.

+- `"Bye-bye :("` message is output when the module is unloaded.

+- It's using the `printk` function which is the kernel's version of for logging

 ## `task_3`